It happened once again. 2nd level support teams (outside of scrum/agile) raised new incidents towards the scrum teams (3rd level support).

 How to prioritize work between business requirements and non-business requirements where the Product Owner is focused primarily on business requirements?

-Product Owner is responsible for the product that stands on multiple legs.
+Product Owners should not focus on business requirements only.
+The Product Owner is responsible for the product that stands on multiple legs.
 Business, technology, support, bugs, research, etc. All of them.

 That’s the reason for the word PRODUCT in the title.
 Change that.